averageflow/git-autosync/README.md

 ## Installing to a Unix system

-To install this to your Unix system, build the tool with `stack build --test --copy-bins`.
-Take note of the mentioned path.
+To install this to your Unix system, build the tool with `cabal build`.
+You should have a new binary at `dist-newstyle/build/<your os, for me x86_64-linux>/ghc-8.10.7/git-autosync-0.1.0.0/x/git-autosync/build/git-autosync/git-autosync`.

-For me the binary was copied to `/home/joe/.local/bin/git-autosync-exe`.
+For me I copied the binary to `/home/joe/.local/bin/git-autosync-exe`.
 I made sure that this folder is in my `PATH` and now I can call the tool from anywhere.

 Next I simply create a `.gitautosync.yaml` in my home folder, and I can use `git-autosync-exe` command from home folder now.
 If running in a cron, make sure to change your working directory to where the `.gitautosync.yaml` file is located.